Ice cream cones

 To ensure that the ice cream doesn’t melt in the Southern heat, only take it out of the freezer right before you’re ready to scoop it for your guests.

 Have fun with the decoration by coordinating the colors of the ice cream bowls, tablecloths, streamers and balloons.
 It’s okay to go a little over the top with the ice cream theme.
 And as this is a Southern sundae party, we love using Mason jars to organize and hold our toppings.

 Serve it in this

 The size of your party will determine what dishes you want to use.
 If the party is centered around children, we suggest using paper bowls and plastic spoons.
 There’s no chance of any glass breaking, and clean up is as easy as throwing everything away.
-If your guests are older, and you want a classier look for your sundae, we love these colorful, hand-painted stoneware bowls from the Shoppe at Southern Kitchen.
+If your guests are older, and you want a classier look for your sundae, we love colorful, hand-painted stoneware bowls.
 They come in a set of four and can easily hold two scoops of ice cream.
 For a slightly more indulgent ice cream sundae, we recommend using large ceramic bowls from Staub.
 They are a little bigger and come in a beautiful bright red cherry color that will make any ice cream sundae stand out.
-For the ultimate ice cream sundae that will feed multiple people, we recommend using this large mixing bowl from Mason Cash.
+For the ultimate ice cream sundae that will feed multiple people, we recommend using a large mixing bowl from Mason Cash.
 It can easily hold a dozen or so scoops of ice cream to make all your 10-year-old dreams come true.